Intervention Overview

 Cross-Cultural Linguistics for Equal Dignity

-In our Cross-Cultural Linguistics for Equal Dignity (CCLEQ) project, please see Thomas Clough Daffern's work in cross-cultural linguistics, which was first published in the Muses Journal, Issue 6, 1999, and is also Appendix 5 in Thomas Daffern's PhD thesis.
+On our Cross-Cultural Linguistics for Equal Dignity (CCLEQ) site, please see, amont others, Thomas Clough Daffern's work in cross-cultural linguistics, which was first published in the Muses Journal, Issue 6, 1999, and is also Appendix 5 in Thomas Daffern's PhD thesis.

 Communication Skills for Equal Dignity